Using the Query Table Data Construct

 Select a file from this module's resource search path, containing one or more JSON objects, each on its own row.
 JSON objects are defined on json.org as a set of comma-separated field-value pairs, with pairs separated by a colon, and with the entire object surrounded by braces.
 Strings in JSON are surrounded by double quotes.
 There is no header row in JSON format.

-For example, following are the first two rows of the NASDAQ100.csv file expressed in JSON format, with truncated Description fields for readability.
+For example, following are the first two rows of the NASDAQ100.csv file expressed in JSON object format, with truncated Description fields for readability.
 The two lines are shown here on four lines for publication clarity:

 { Name:"Activision Blizzard, Inc",Symbol:"ATVI",Price:12.71,Color:"red",